EFC Tune-UP™ Calculates Your EFC Providing Reduction Strategies

-Step # 1 – Project your your Expected Family Contribution (“EFC”) FAFSA and CSS PROFILE if applicable OR we’ll use your EFC number if you already have it.
+Step # 1 – Project your Expected Family Contribution (“EFC”) FAFSA and CSS PROFILE if applicable OR we’ll use your EFC number if you already have it.

-Step # 2 – We will check our EFC Reduction Check-List providing a before and after graphical representation.
+Step # 2 – Strategy Review EFC Inputs – We will check our EFC Reduction Check-List providing a before and after graphical representation.

-Step 3 – Use your projected EFC Number to Measure Financial Aid Eligibility, Need Based And Merit/Grant Aid.
+Step 3 – Use your projected EFC Number to Measure Financial Aid Eligibility, Need Based And Grant Aid.

 Step 4 – Determine College Affordability examine your potential “funding gap” (possible out-of-pocket costs) by each selected school.

-Step 5 – Identify the Most Generous Schools from the schools you are considering and/or schools that might be suggested.
+Step 5 – Identify the Most Generous Schools from the schools you are considering and/or schools that you might consider.

 [Strategy Alert]: Projecting the funding gap before financial aid awards come out is important because you will be more informed to properly evaluate the awards.
 In addition there is little time to decide prior to the May 1st deposit deadline for many schools.
 Remember the FAFSA dictates the federal Title IV Financial Aid awarded regardless of school.